borysn/spring-boot-angular2/README.md

-# spring-boot-angular2
+# spring-boot-angular2 starter kit
-Spring Boot with Gradle, Angular2, TypeScript, and Sass
+Spring Boot with Gradle, Gulp, Angular2, TypeScript, and Sass

-## description
+## about
 a starter project for prototyping restful applications with spring boot and angular2.

+## notes

+angular2 is still in beta. packages will be upgraded to the latest version (possibly beyond what angular.io is recommendeing for their starter project).

+angular2 can be implemeneted as a fornt-end application for many back end systems. this starter kit focuses on a basic application packed along side a basic java/spring boot backend.

+## philosophy

+rolling release. why? i'm using this starter kit for testing purposes.

+## contribute

+if you have any input, or contributions, please share! this is a side project.

 ## pre-install
 1. install OpenJDK8